LHNCBC/CDE/hiv/ehr/signatura/readme.md

 - for later analysis QPD was rounded (e.g., value of 1 for values 0.75 to 1.25)

-- QDP examples
+- QPD examples
-  - Lopinavir/ritonavir QDP of 4
+  - Lopinavir/ritonavir QPD of 4
-  - Raltegravir or darunavir QDP of 1
+  - Raltegravir or darunavir QPD of 1

 - VRDC definitions (from https://www.resdac.org/cms-data/files/pde/data-documentation)